Ladakhi language

 The Ladakhi language is a Tibetic language spoken in the Indian union territory of Ladakh.
-It is the predominant language in the Buddhist-dominated district of Leh.
-Though a member of the Tibetic family, Ladakhi is not mutually intelligible with Standard Tibetan.
+It is the predominant language in the Buddhist-dominated district of Leh, and a minority language in the district of Kargil.

 Ladakhi has several dialects: Lehskat, named after Leh where it is spoken, Shamskat, spoken northwest of Leh, Stotskat, spoken in the Indus valley and which unlike the others is tonal, Nubra, spoken north of Leh, the Changthang language, spoken in the Changtang region by the Changpa people, and the Zangskari language, spoken in the Zanskar region of Ladakh.